 The logo is 512 × 512 pixels, the standard size for its PNG preview.
 It is available in SVG format, which maintains clarity at different sizes.

-This size ensures the logo looks clear on various devices and platforms, whether on mobile apps, desktop applications, or the web.
+This size ensures the logo is clear across devices and platforms, including mobile apps, desktop applications, and the web.
 With its light-blue circle and white paper plane, the logo remains visually appealing and recognizable even at smaller sizes.

 What is Telegram used for?